dylibso/reactables/README.md

 - You can only embed in JavaScript.
 What if your code base is written in something else or you have multiple languages?
 - What if your JSX templates are provided by a third party?
 That's not very secure...

+Enter Reactables!
 These happen to be the two primary problems that [Extism](https://extism.org) aims to solve.
 Reactables is built with [Extism](https://extism.org), so you can now compile and render React/JSX **safely** from within your programming language of choice.

 ## Use Cases